14 Hidden Messages in the Harry Potter Books You Never Noticed

 In numerology, numbers have mystical meaning, as they do in Harry Potter.
 Lucky number seven, for example, pops up everywhere: seven Potter books, seven children in the Weasley family, seven players on a Quidditch team, seven years at Hogwarts, seven Horcruxes containing pieces of Voldemort’s soul, and more.
 In Hogwarts lore, a 13th-century witch named Bridget Wenlock was the first to discover the magical properties of seven.
 Another number that pops up often?
 The trinity, or number three: three Deathly Hallows, three unforgivable curses, the three-headed dog, three tasks and three schools in the Triwizard Tournament, and the core trio of Harry, Ron, and Hermione.

 Wizards like Starbucks?

 The books aren’t the only places secret messages turn up.
 Look closely in the Harry Potter and the Order of the Phoenix film, and you’ll see what looks like a Starbucks logo in the Black family tapestry at Sirius’s former home and current Order of the Phoenix safe house, 12 Grimmauld Place.
 (Check it out on the bottom left side of the tapestry in this photo on Pottermore.)
 Could the filmmakers be paying homage to the coffee shops where J.K.
 Rowling wrote the early books?
-In truth, Rowling favored Edinburgh’s The Elephant House, not Starbucks, as the spot to craft her tales—one of the offbeat places where the most famous books were written.
+In truth, Rowling favored Edinburgh’s The Elephant House, not Starbucks, as the spot to craft her tales.
 Perhaps the tapestry’s creators at graphic design firm MinaLima were just really in need of caffeine.